JackSzwergold/Writing/memories/That Computer Was the Worst Gift Ever.md

 Soon enough the words “Space Invaders” showed up on the screen.
 But what I was looking at did not look like the “Space Invaders” I remembered from “40 Thieves” looked like.
 I grabbed. joystick and played.
 It was fun, but different.

 Next up was *Star Raiders* which was something else.
-It was a first person start fighter simulator and while it took some reading to understand how it worked, it was a funm game.
+It was a first person start fighter simulator and while it took some reading to understand how it worked, it was a fun game.

 “And you know, when we finally get you the BASIC cartridge, you can make your own games,” my brother said.

 I played these games and enjoyed them, but something felted wrong.
 While I technically enjoyed the games, it still felt weird I would own something like this.

 At that age I didn’t want a computer.
-I just wanted to play videogames.
+I just wanted to play video games.
 Who else in my neighborhood had a computer?
 We were all poor.

 ***